 The programmable aspect of the pod also allows plug and play functionality -- thus adding control stations simply requires another wire run to a control hub.
 Our test boat was equipped with a control station both at the helm and in the tower.

 Of course the joystick functionality that you will enjoy does not come just from having the single pod, but works in conjunction with the ZF bow thruster, a 6-kW model 185.
 My first reaction to seeing that it was an electric thruster was “uh oh”.
-Anyone who has been around thrusters long enough knows that electric thrusters tend to over heat and shut when you need them most.
+Anyone who has been around thrusters long enough knows that electric thrusters tend to overheat and shut down when you need them most.
 This is one feature that I intended to fully put to the test.

 Move the joystick a little, the thruster pushes the bow a little.
 Move the joystick a lot and the power to the thruster increases.
 It also kicks in its proportional programming to hold heading as you maneuver the boat sideways.
 And, the thruster works as a solo act just by pushing against the un-activated joystick.
-In this manner you get thruster functionality just as you normally would, although with proportional power output.Performance
+In this manner you get thruster functionality just as you normally would, although with proportional power output.

 Now let’s go over the numbers.
-Our SeaVee 340 had an empty weight of 12,500 lbs (5,670 kg).
-Add the weight of our 5.9 Cummins, the pod, five people, fuel, and test gear and our test weight came in at 14,715 lbs (6,675 kg).
+Our SeaVee 340i had an empty weight of 12,500 lbs (5,670 kg).
+Add the weight of our 5.9 CMD, the pod, five people, fuel, and test gear and our test weight came in at 14,715 lbs (6,675 kg).
 Top speed was reached at 3470 rpm and 37.7 mph.

 Of course being that this was a turbocharged diesel we weren’t experiencing breakneck performance in the acceleration department.
 Time to plane was 11.5 seconds, time to 20 mph was 12.6 seconds and we accelerated through 30 mph in 18.2 seconds.
 Upon hitting the throttle there was a slow buildup of speed until reaching 2000 rpm, at which point the turbocharger would kick in and the acceleration rate would increase accordingly.

 While maneuvering the boat at speed the range of motion limitations to the pod became apparent.
-High speed turns created a very large turn radius, but backing off the throttle even a little would increase the maneuverability of the pod, and therefore tighten the turn accordingly.Handling
+High speed turns created a very large turn radius, but backing off the throttle even a little would increase the directional range of the pod, and therefore tighten the turn accordingly.

 Of course the performance only tells part of the story.
 The main benefit of pods, or in this case pod, is the joystick functionality and the associated increase in maneuverability around the dock.
 At this point it’s important to note that this application was merely a proof of concept installation and therefore the programming aspect had not been dialed in, nor did ZF intend to on this boat.

-The fact that we were able to move a 14,000 + lb boat over 37 mph on a single engine with such economical fuel consumption speaks volumes for the innovation that ZF is now bringing to the small boat market.
+The fact that we were able to move a 14,000 + lb. boat over 37 mph on a single engine with such economical fuel consumption speaks volumes for the innovation that ZF is now bringing to the small boat market.
 Pods have certainly found their place in the marine world, and now that we have a cost effective advantage to adding a single pod to small boats, things will only get better, not only for those looking to save money but for those looking to increase their confidence level while operating around the dock with a crowd watching.